lnx1288/COA-all-in-one/README.md

   * __Don't overthink the questions__, e.g., flavours are accessible across all
 projects unless access is specified.
-  * __Consider using the CLI for the entire exam__ (make sure you're proficient with it).
+  * __Consider using the CLI for the entire exam__ (make sure you're proficient with it first).
 Fewer context switches might make things easier and less error-prone.
   * For every topic, make sure you know which client method (CLI or GUI) is the best (i.e., the quickest) for you.
   * __Some tasks can only be executed via CLI__, make sure you know which ones.